-For robotics exploration,~\cite{yamauchi1997frontier} first proposed the concept of frontier, which is defined as unknown grid-map cells adjacent to free ones and thus represents accessible new information.
-Harmonic function, the solution to $Laplace's Equation$, is used to plan path to frontiers~\cite{silva2002harmonic}.
+There are numerous works conducted on robotic exploration.~\cite{yamauchi1997frontier} first proposed the concept of frontiers, which are defined as unknown grid-map cells that are adjacent to free ones and thus represent accessible new information.
+Harmonic function, the solution to $Laplace's$ $Equation$, shown as Eq.~\ref{eq:laplace_equation}, is used to plan the path to frontiers~\cite{silva2002harmonic}.
 This method generates a scalar field in free-space based on its surrounding boundary conditions (occupied cells and frontier cells) and obtains the path using gradient-descent.
-For air-ground exploration, ~\cite{butzke2015airground} uses the UAV as an back-up instead of an independent explorer.
-It is only deployed when UGV encounters high, invisible areas.~\cite{delmerico2016exploration} is also proposed based on the same spirit that one vehicle helps another, failing to exploit both vehicles' full potential.
-Compared to these works, the collaborative system proposed in this paper fully utilizes advantages of different vehicles and thus results in a more efficient exploration.
-We summarize our contribution as: 1.
-An efficient exploration framework that combines UAV and UGV's advantages.
-2. A more efficient computation method of harmonic function for robotic exploration tasks.
-3. Integration of the proposed collaborative exploration framework with the state estimation, sensor fusion and trajectory optimization.
-Extensive field experiments are presented to validate the efficiency and robustness of the proposed method.
+These works are only conducted on ground platforms.
+For aerial-ground exploration, ~\cite{butzke2015airground} deploys a UAV as a back-up instead of as an independent explorer, only when the UGV encounters high, invisible areas.
+The system in~\cite{delmerico2016exploration} is also proposed based on the same idea that one vehicle helps another, failing to exploit both vehicles' full potential.